bretmullinix/ansible-for-beginners/t1-getting-started/readme.md

 The command above says to run against the **all** group of servers using the **command** module with an argument of **id**.

+:star: You can get a definition and example of using an Ansible module by running **ansible-doc** [module_name].
+Replacing the [module_name] with an actual module.
+An example is `ansible-doc command`.

 All artifacts are located in the **getting-started** folder.

 To continue learning about Ansible, take a look at